-The Disability Access Group will seek to
+The Disability Access Group seeks to:

-- Promote disability equality and inclusion by supporting schools to increase access over time. - Set strategy for allocating funding to achieve best value. - Advise the LA on implementing the Equality Act and other relevant legislation within educational settings. - Identify and determine priorities. - Approve funding for individual schemes up to £100,000. - Recommend to the Head of Service, Education & Learning and the Head of Service, Physical Assets, expenditure on projects above £100,000. - Report to Capital Access and Organisation Committee. - Establish best practice in design through: - Understanding the needs of the child / young person and school; - Working in partnership with South Warwickshire Foundation Trust professionals; - Incorporating health and safety requirements; - Providing possible building options; - · Gathering customer feedback. - Monitor spending.
+- Promote disability equality and inclusion by supporting schools to increase access over time. - Set strategy for allocating funding to achieve best value. - Advise the LA on implementing the Equality Act and other relevant legislation within educational settings. - Identify and determine priorities. - Approve funding for individual schemes up to £100,000. - Recommend to Capital Access & Organisation Board expenditure on projects above £100,000. - Report to Capital Access and Organisation Board. - Establish best practice in design through: - Understanding the needs of the child / young person and school; - Working in partnership with South Warwickshire Foundation Trust professionals; - Incorporating health and safety requirements; - Providing possible building options; - Gathering customer feedback.

-- Improve access over time across nursery, primary and secondary phases in local mainstream schools by - Improving physical access to the school.
+- Monitor spending. - Improve access over time across nursery, primary and secondary phases in local mainstream schools by - Improving physical access to the school.
 This may include setting down and pick up points, ramps, handrails, lifts, as well as improvements to escape provisions.
-It may also include provision of a hygiene room, hoists, sole use facilities, accessible PE changing rooms. - Improving physical movement around the building and site, including adaptations for sensory disabilities such as improved colour schemes, and including access to social areas, playgrounds, dining rooms etc. - Improving access to the National Curriculum through specialist furniture and equipment such as postural seating, high low changing bed, rise and fall tables, benches, sinks and ovens, and where appropriate, highly specialised ICT e.g. eye gaze technology. - Improving acoustic access for pupils with hearing loss, which may include reducing background noise, fitting carpets and ceiling tiles, controlling glare, fitting soundfield technology. - Reducing home to school travel time for pupils by making a local school accessible.
+It may also include provision of a hygiene room, hoists, sole use facilities, accessible PE changing rooms. - Improving physical movement around the building and site, including adaptations for sensory disabilities such as improved colour schemes, and including access to social areas, playgrounds, dining rooms etc. - Improving access to the National Curriculum through specialist furniture and equipment such as postural seating, high low changing bed, rise and fall tables, benches, sinks and ovens, and where appropriate, highly specialised ICT e.g. eye gaze technology. - Improving acoustic access for pupils with hearing loss, which may include reducing background noise, fitting carpets and ceiling tiles, controlling glare, fitting Soundfield technology.

+• Reducing home to school travel time for pupils by making a local school accessible.

-Projects should contribute to the Local Authority's overall strategy for increasing access and inclusion for pupils with special educational needs and disabilities.
+Projects contribute to the Local Authority's overall strategy for increasing access and inclusion for pupils with special educational needs and disabilities.

-The role of Schools in increasing access
+4. The role of Schools in increasing access

-All Schools, including Academies, have a statutory responsibility to have an Access Plan, showing how they are planning strategically to increase access over time; this duty has been in place since 2003.
+All Schools, including Academies, have a statutory responsibility to have an Accessibility Plan, showing how they are planning strategically to increase access over time; this duty has been in place since 2003.
 This should be available via the school website and may be scrutinised by Ofsted.
 The plan must show how the school is